02 Mar Nanny Taxes

 4. Calculate Employee Tax Withholding

 Your employee may also owe federal and state (if applicable) income taxes.
 You’re not required to withhold income taxes from their pay.
-Again, it’s helpful for your nanny to have this taken out of their pay on a regular basis rather than possibly owing a large sum by the April 15 tax filing deadline.
+Again, it’s helpful for your nanny to have this taken out of their pay regularly rather than possibly owing a large sum by the April 15 tax filing deadline.
 Use a nanny tax calculator to get a clearer picture.

 5. Determine Your Tax Obligation